-Many people think that they need a first-class computer science degree to get into the tech industry, but this couldn’t be further from the truth!
+Many people think they need a first-class computer science degree to enter the tech industry, but this couldn’t be further from the truth!
 In fact, many well-known tech tycoons have made their millions without sitting through a single university lecture.

 There are many routes into technology, but with an apprenticeship you:

 Gain industry-led qualifications giving you the skills employers want

 Earn while you learn, and avoid student loans

 Learn transferable skills